May 25, 2019

 GRP piping is known to be challenging for ultrasonic testing, as the different material phases present act to scatter, absorb and deviate the sound beams.
 This problem, common to all composites, is generally worse in glass fiber compared to carbon due to the its higher density, larger fiber diameters and typically higher porosity contents.
 Low frequency probes are therefore required to adequately penetrate through the material, however this reduces the sensitivity of the inspection.

 All the GRP pipe sections were successfully inspected, with reliable back wall echoes observed to the maximum thickness of 19mm.
-The thickness changes were quantified, and could be readily observed on the stitched Time-of-Flight C-scan images.
-The inner surface gouging was also well-resolved on the C-scan images, with shape of the damage and the wall thickness loss easily quantified in all instances.
+The thickness changes were quantified and could be readily observed on the stitched Time-of-Flight C-scan images.
+The inner surface gouging was also well-resolved on the C-scan images, with the shape of the damage and the wall thickness loss easily quantified in all instances.

 A TRM-EA-1.5MHz is well-suited to a variety of GRP pipe inspections.
 Although capable of penetrating up to 60mm, good results were achieved at thicknesses down to 6mm in this study.
 This illustrates the wide range of GRP thicknesses and diameters that can be inspected using this versatile set up.